catamphetamine/react-styling/README.md

 npm test
 ```

-While actively developing, one can use
+While actively developing, one can use (personally I don't use it)

 ```sh
 npm run watch